encomp/codenext_emojify/README.md

   </p>

  #### Navigation between fragments
- The application make use of [navigation component](https://www.youtube.com/watch?time_continue=1&v=Y0Cs2MQxyIs&feature=emb_logo).
+ The application make use of [navigation component](https://www.youtube.com/watch?time_continue=1&v=Y0Cs2MQxyIs&feature=emb_logo) to navigate between the screens.
 Navigation refers to the interactions that allow users to navigate across, into, and back out from the different screens of an application.

   <p align="center">
       <img src="/resources/navigation.png" alt="" data-canonical-src="/images/navigation.png" width="400" height="350" />